New Hampshire

 Controller Responsibilities

-Businesses that qualify as "controllers" under the law must meet several requirements laid out in RSA 507-H:6:
+Businesses that qualify as controllers under the law must comply with RSA 507-H:6:

-Data Minimization: Limit data collection to what is adequate, relevant, and reasonably necessary for the disclosed purposes.
+Data Minimization: Collect only data that is adequate, relevant, and reasonably necessary for the disclosed purpose.

-Purpose Limitation: Do not process personal data for purposes that are incompatible with what was originally disclosed, unless the consumer consents.
+Purpose Limitation: Do not process personal data for purposes incompatible with what was disclosed to consumers, unless the consumer consents.

-Security: Establish and maintain reasonable administrative, technical, and physical data security practices to protect personal data.
+Security: Establish and maintain reasonable administrative, technical, and physical data security practices proportionate to the type and volume of data processed.

-Non-Discrimination: Businesses cannot deny services, charge different prices, or degrade service quality because a consumer exercises their privacy rights.
+Non-Discrimination: Do not deny services, charge different prices, or degrade service quality because a consumer exercised their privacy rights.

-Consent Revocation: Provide a way for consumers to revoke consent that is at least as easy as the method for providing consent.
-Stop processing within 15 days of revocation.
+Consent Revocation: If processing is based on consent, provide a mechanism for revoking consent that is at least as easy to use as the method for granting it.
+Stop the relevant processing within 15 days of receiving revocation.

 Privacy Notice Requirements

-Controllers must publish a clear and conspicuous privacy notice that includes:
+Controllers must publish a clear and conspicuous privacy notice that discloses:

-- How consumers can exercise their rights (including appeals)
+- How consumers can exercise their rights, including the appeals process

 - The date the notice was last updated